15 Best Cleaning Products for People with Allergies

 Sara Axelrod, MD, an allergist with ENT & Allergy Associates in East Brunswick, New Jersey, warns that anything with a strong odor should be avoided for allergy sufferers, as they may serve as triggers.
 Instead, she recommends making your own cleaning solution using vinegar and hot water with mild soap or purchasing fragrance-free all-purpose cleaners or anything that’s labeled as “free and clear.”
 Learn how to make your own cleaning products with simple ingredients.

 Most scented laundry detergent can cause allergy sufferers and those with sensitive skin a great deal of irritation.
 For this reason, allergists recommend steering clear of laundry detergents that have these added fragrances and opting for fragrance-free or “free and clear” laundry detergents that are safer and less irritating.
 “Although we may equate a scent with better cleaning, this is often not the case,” says Dr. Mithani. “‘Free and clear’ laundry detergents are just as effective in cleaning and tend not to cause the added adverse effects that fragrance products may cause.”
-Here are 30 things allergists wish you knew.
+Make sure you know these 13 laundry tips to have your laundry looking like new.

 Especially for individuals suffering from pet allergies, an air purifier with a HEPA filter is a must.
 “These small and portable units are excellent at trapping allergens, such as dust and pet dander, as well as other irritants, such a tobacco smoke and strong odors,” says Dr. Mithani.
 He recommends Rabbit Air Purifier with HEPA filter for many of his patients, noting its ease of use, sleek look, and effectiveness in trapping allergens.